YuweiHu/waitlist-manager/README.md

 3. **Database**:

-   make sure db run locally.
+   make sure mongoDB run locally.
 If you need any help, check [this](https://zellwk.com/blog/local-mongodb/).

 ## Running the Application